letsencrypt/cp-cps/CPS.md

 ISRG performs all identification and authentication functions in accordance with the ISRG CP.
 This includes validation per CPS Section 3.2.2.

-ISRG checks for relevant CAA records prior to issuing certificates.
+As part of the issuance process, ISRG checks for CAA records and follows the processing instructions found, for each dNSName in the subjectAltName extension of the certificate to be issued, as specified in RFC 8659 and Section 3.2.2.8 of the CP.
 The CA acts in accordance with CAA records if present.
+If the CA issues, the CA will do so within the TTL of the CAA record, or 8 hours, whichever is greater.
 The CA’s CAA identifying domain is ‘letsencrypt.org’.

 ### 4.2.2 Approval or rejection of certificate applications